In this article

 How to calculate mileage reimbursement

-To calculate a mileage reimbursement, multiply the number of miles driven by the current mileage rate set either by the state or the IRS, whichever is applicable.
+To calculate a mileage reimbursement, multiply the number of miles driven by the current mileage rate set either by the state or the IRS, whichever applies.
+Here’s a simple formula to calculate mileage reimbursement:

-Suppose, for example, you drove 100 miles for business purposes.
-To calculate your reimbursement amount, you’d multiply the total miles driven (100) by the IRS standard mileage reimbursement rate for 2024 (67 cents per mile) to determine your total reimbursement:
+As an example, suppose you drove 100 miles for business, and your company reimburses mileage at the standard mileage rate.
+To calculate your reimbursement, you’d multiply the total miles driven (100) by the IRS standard mileage rate for 2024 (67 cents per mile) to determine your total reimbursement:

 100 miles * $0.67 per mile = $67.00 reimbursement